 Each controller must maintain a record of the processing activities under its responsibility that must contain the following information:

 - Name and contact details of the controller, joint controller, controller’s representative and the data protection officer

 - Description of the categories of data subjects and of the categories of personal data

 - The categories of recipients of the personal data

-Processors have equivalent obligation under the GDPR and must also hold a record of the activities carried out on behalf of the controller.
+Processors have an equivalent obligation under the GDPR and must also hold a record of the processing activities they carry out on behalf of the controller.